For a couple days, Christine Bullard could breathe easy.

 But the Tysons weren’t through with her.
 Two days later, at the start of Thanksgiving week, her on-site manager approached her with another piece of paper.
 “She did not want to hand it to me,” Bullard recalled.
 “She looked at me with sad eyes” and handed over a new eviction order.
 “I am so sorry,” the manager said.

 The Tysons had decided to restart the 60-day termination process, this time citing their plan to renovate Bullard’s unit.
-The city moratorium prohibits “no fault” evictions—those issued even though a tenant is in good standing—but allows eviction if there is a plan to renovate.
-It also requires the landlord to remit the evictee one-month’s rent.
-The Tysons dutifully enclosed a check.
+The city’s moratorium provides that if a landlord plans a “substantial remodel,” it can issue the tenant a “no-fault just cause” eviction notice.
+If it does, it must remit the evictee a “relocation payment” equal to one-month’s rent.
+Along with the new notice to Bullard, the Tysons dutifully enclosed a relocation check.

 “I feel like I fought this fight and they came back with this.
 Why not give me this notice in the first place?”
 Bullard asks.
 “Part of me feels like it’s retaliation.
 Another part feels I am nothing but a number to them.
 They just want me out to keep the renovations going.”